stefanastase/3d-survival-maze/README.md

 6. Add the following line inside the src/lab_m1/lab_list.h file: ```#include "lab_m1/tema2/tema2.h"```
 7. Update line 47 in src/main.cpp from ```World *world = new gfxc::SimpleScene();``` to ```World *world = new m1::Tema2();```
 8. Have fun! :)

+## Controls
+W, A, S, D - Movement
+CTRL - Comute from third person to first person SPACE/MOUSE LEFT - Shoot bullets (works only in first person mode)